FRC4048/robot-docs/docs/auto-shoot.md

 1. Interpolate between measured data points.
 2. Physics Based simulation.

-Both have there pros and cons:
+Both have their pros and cons:

 ## Why Use Interpolation

 This method should be used when you have a complex trajectory that is hard to model with physics equations.
-If your trajectory parabolic or linear you might want to consider using a [Physics Model](#why-use-a-physics-model).
+If your trajectory is parabolic or linear you might want to consider using a [Physics Model](#why-use-a-physics-model).

 The main *advantage* of Interpolation is its simplicity.
 The main *disadvantage* of Interpolation is that the robot must be stationary.